chacheng21/budgetingApp/README.md

 * HTML/CSS
 * Bootstrap

+### Project Description

+This is a budgeting app designed for people who want to keep track of their spending and make sure they don't go over their specified budget.
+The app supports creating different budgeting groups and different budgeting categories within a group so that users can see which categories within a group has the most spending.
+If a users' remaining budget is below a threshold set by the user, an email will be sent to them warning they're close to going overbudget.
+If a user is already overbudget, a different email will be sent indicating they're already overbudget.

 ### Setup

 1. Create a superuser for yourself.
 This is necessary for sending an automated warning email